Resolved Hypnotherapy Reading, led by Paul Hughes BA Hons, ADip Hyp (NC), MNSHP, CHFP, UKCP.

 It’s my experience that anyone can be hypnotised.
 For some it’s a skill to be learned and for others they just sink into it without any trouble at all.
 It’s my belief that anyone can be hypnotised and that it’s for the client and the therapist to find the best way in order to encourage it to happen.

 Some people take a little longer to allow it to happen.
 Those who have been abused in the past and those who have control issues will commonly take a couple of sessions to allow themselves to go into the deeper states.
 That’s OK.
 In my experience the work we’ll do doesn’t depend on being able to access absurdly named states such as ‘Esdaille’ or ‘somnabulism’.
 If you get there then that’s awesome.
 If you don’t, you’ll be just as likely to achieve your ambitions.
+In over ten years of working I have never found the depth of the hypnotic state to be a key factor in the client’s progress.

 Will I be clucking like a chicken?